Advanced Weights for IXPE Polarization Analysis: Methods

 where $i\in \mathrm{src}$ and $i\in \mathrm{bg}$ denote events in the source and background apertures.
 This normalization accounts for the contaminating background $\mu$ population.

-For more general MLE methods, we account for spectral differences by replacing the flux $F_s$ in Eq.~\ref{eqn:pis} with a spectrum $F_s(E_i)$, multiplying by instrument response functions to account for effective area and energy resolution.
+For MLE analyses using the full likelihood instead of Eq.~\ref{eqn:weight-no-bg}, we account for spectral differences by replacing the flux $F_s$ in Eq.~\ref{eqn:pis} with a spectrum $F_s(E_i)$, multiplying by instrument response functions to account for effective area and energy resolution.
 The spectral parameters can in principle be simultaneously fit with the polarization to achieve spectropolarimetric fits---potentially useful for detailed spectral studies of brighter sources.
 But spectral fitting requires modeling of IXPE's finite energy resolution and is beyond the scope of this work, which focuses on broadband polarimetry of faint sources.

-Temporal or phase weights may also be included by replacing $F_s$ with the lightcurve $F_s(t_i)$. \cite{wong2023improved} explored this capability in a ``simultaneous fitting'' analysis of the Crab pulsar and PWN.
+\cite{wong2023improved} explored phase weighting with IXPE in a ``simultaneous fitting'' analysis of the Crab pulsar and PWN.
+In the maximum likelihood framework, temporal or phase weights may be included by replacing $F_s$ with the light curve $F_s(t_i)$.
+Phase weighting with this method makes no immediate improvement over \cite{wong2023improved}, but it allows the simultaneous use of other weight techniques which are beneficial.
+If the expected source polarization is also time-variable, $Q_s$ and $U_s$ may likewise be replaced with the variability model $Q_s(t_i)$ and $U_s(t_i)$.
+This paper considers only constant $Q_s$ and $U_s$ in a given phase bin, but \texttt{LeakageLib} provides tools to fit for continuously variable source polarizations, as seen in e.g.~IXPE observations of pulsars.